MoradAlkhatib/Reading-notes/Read012.md

 Canvas' methods for animations, offer a lot of possibilities for HTML gaming applications.

 Canvas Example
-In HTML, a <canvas> element looks like this:
+In HTML, a canvas element looks like this:

-<canvas id="myCanvas" width="200" height="100"></canvas>
+canvas id="myCanvas" width="200" height="100"/canvas
-The <canvas> element must have an id attribute so it can be referred to by JavaScript.
+The canvas element must have an id attribute so it can be referred to by JavaScript.

 The width and height attribute is necessary to define the size of the canvas.